Healthy Travel Tips »

 Best Beaches in the World

 What makes a great beach all depends on the traveler.
-Some like wide, open beaches with throngs of things to do and people to watch, while others prefer deserted shorelines with calm waters.
-U.S. News took this and factors, such as unique scenery, beach quality and overall accessibility, into consideration to determine the world's best beaches.
-Want to put in your two cents?
-Cast your vote below for next year's ranking.
+Some prefer wide stretches of sand with ample activities and throngs of people to watch, while others desire deserted shorelines with calm waters.
+U.S. News took this and other factors – such as unique scenery, beach quality and overall accessibility – into consideration to determine the best beaches in the world.
+Want to put in your 2 cents?
+Cast your vote below to help determine next year's ranking.
 (Note: Some of the below destinations may be affected by the coronavirus outbreak.
 Check with the CDC and the U.S. Department of State before traveling.)

 - View 24 PhotosBelongs on List?#1 in Best Beaches in the WorldRead More

 Boasting 333 islands, resplendent resorts, sparkling waters and endless stretches of pristine sand, Fiji is the perfect spot for paradise-seeking beachgoers.
-If you want to snorkel while on vacation, set your sights on Taveuni's diverse coral reefs.
-But for those pining for the tropical beaches featured in "Cast Away" and "Survivor: Fiji," you'll want to catch a ferry from Port Denarau and head right to the 20 islands that make up the Mamanucas.
+Travelers who want to snorkel while on vacation should set their sights on Taveuni's diverse coral reefs.
+Meanwhile, those pining for the tropical beaches featured in the movie "Cast Away" and multiple seasons of the TV show "Survivor" can catch a ferry from Port Denarau and head directly to one of the 20 islands that make up the Mamanuca Islands.
 Popular options include Qalito Island and Vomo Island.

-Bora Bora is small but mighty.
-Measuring only 6 miles long and 2 miles wide, every inch of the island is packed with stunning beaches, green jungles and ritzy resorts with overwater bungalows.
+This French Polynesian island is small but mighty.
+Measuring only 6 miles long and less than 3 miles wide, every inch of Bora Bora is packed with stunning beaches, green jungles and ritzy resorts featuring overwater bungalows.
 Matira Beach is ideal for sunbathing and strolling along sandy shores, while the beach at the Four Seasons Resort Bora Bora is where you should head for Mount Otemanu views and calm water.
-Snorkeling and shark-feeding excursions are also available for the more adventurous traveler.
+Snorkeling and shark-feeding excursions are also available if you enjoy adventurous pursuits.

 - View 29 PhotosBelongs on List?#3 in Best Beaches in the WorldRead More

-The Maldives is unlike any beach vacation you'll experience.
-This tropical destination is made up of several ring-shaped atolls and hundreds of islands, with each beach more beautiful than the last.
-You'll likely stick to the island your resort is on, but you can expect pearlescent sands, towering palm trees, incredibly blue waters and surreal sunsets at all of the beaches in the Maldives.
+The Maldives is unlike any beach destination you'll experience.
+This tropical paradise features 22 ring-shaped atolls made up of approximately 1,200 islands where each beach is more beautiful than the last.
+You'll likely stick to the island where your resort is, but you can expect pearlescent sands, towering palm trees, incredibly blue waters and surreal sunsets at all of the beaches in the Maldives.
 Most public beaches require covering up, so if you do stray from your resort's sands, consider checking out the bikini-friendly beaches on Rasdhoo and Maafushi.

 - View 28 PhotosBelongs on List?#4 in Best Beaches in the WorldRead More

 - View 44 PhotosBelongs on List?#5 in Best Beaches in the WorldRead More

 If you're looking for a taste of Hawaii's beautiful beaches without the crowds on Oahu, retreat to Maui.
-The island boasts impressive beaches both big and small, adult and family-friendly, as well as the black sand shores at Waianapanapa State Park.
-Southern Maui is especially popular with families, as it is home to Wailea Beach, which is known for its mostly calm waters, bustling resorts and highly regarded restaurants.
+The island boasts impressive beaches both big and small, adult- and family-friendly, as well as the black sand shores at Waianapanapa State Park.
+South Maui is especially popular with families, as it is home to Wailea Beach, which is known for its mostly calm water, bustling resorts and highly regarded restaurants.
 Meanwhile, the North Shore attracts active travelers keen on taking advantage of the superb windsurfing conditions at Ho'okipa Beach Park and Kanaha Beach Park.

 - Belongs on List?

 - View 24 PhotosBelongs on List?#8 in Best Beaches in the WorldRead More

 Vote to Add these Destinations to the Rankings